SeiShonagon520/Dayflow/README_EN.md

 - 📊 Daily time statistics (total duration, efficiency score)
 - 📈 Time distribution by category
 - 💬 AI-generated personalized feedback and suggestions

+**Smart Catch-up**: If your computer was asleep/off during scheduled send time, missed reports will be automatically sent when you start up (within 2 hours).

 ### 5️⃣ Auto Start (Optional)